 The general idea is to break down all the underlying calls of the filesystem into two things:

-2. applying the request to the resulting object of that lookup via a method.
+2. applying a request (i.e. get content, get meta data, write data, etc.) to the resulting object of that lookup via a standardized method.

 How do you get at the data?